What to do in Montrose Houston

 1963-a W. Gray St. Houston, TX 77019; (713) 807-8900

-Paint your own ceramic pots at one of our retail locations and unleash your inner artist!
+Paint your ceramic pots at one of our retail locations and unleash your inner artist!
 Check out our wide assortment of ceramic pots whenever you like!
 More than 250 options are available.- themadpotter.com

 Freed-Montrose Neighborhood Library